- What exactly is good standing for purposes of studying abroad?

-“A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and has a cumulative grade point average of at least 2.2 or better.
+“A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and is not considered Academic Risk.
 No student may become a visiting student at another ABA-approved law school at any time such student is on Probation or under Special Academic Supervision.”
-In addition to the GPA requirement, South Texas College of Law Houston students must also have completed st least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.
+In addition to the academic status requirements, South Texas College of Law Houston students must also have completed at least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.

 You will need a current, valid passport to travel abroad.
 A visa or residence permit may be required for full semester programs when the duration is longer than three months.